Tomato Cage Christmas Tree

 ** Kelly **

-Thank you Kelly for sharing this great repurposed tomato cage Christmas tree.
+Thank you, Kelly, for sharing this great repurposed tomato cage Christmas tree.
 I love the color scheme you chose!
-I’m such a procrastinator, I’d be scurrying around in November looking for a tomato cage at the hardware store.
-So, if YOU are wanting to make one of these, be sure to save a cage from your garden, and you’ll be ready come the holidays!
+I’m such a procrastinator that I’d be scurrying around in November looking for a tomato cage at the hardware store.
+So, if you want to make one of these, be sure to save a cage from your garden, and you’ll be ready come the holidays!

 gail